akkerii/akkerii/README.md

 # Hi there!
-I'm Akkeri
+I'm Amine
 Welcome to my GitHub profile!
 I'm a Cloud and DevOps Engineering student passionate about designing scalable infrastructure and automating workflows.
 I enjoy solving challenges, learning new tools, and working on innovative projects.
 Here's a bit about me:

 ---